12.10.25

 Shared data can come into play if you’re part of a family phone plan.
 Those plans can either grant each line its own data amount (most common) or can give an overall data amount pooled between all lines on the plan.

-You can find some no-data plans, also called talk & text only plans, which don’t give any mobile internet access or offer very limited access.
+You can find some no-data plans, also called talk & text only plans, which don’t give any mobile internet access or offer very limited access (think 1GB or so).
 Those tend to be cheaper, but they tie you down to Wi-Fi for things like using apps, accessing email, streaming and so on.
 When you’re away from Wi-Fi, you’ll only be able to make calls and send messages through your default messaging app.

 Before shopping, estimate how much data you need for your typical activities so you know which plans to consider.
 It also pays to know about the different types of networks: 5G, 4LTE and 3G as well as the newest, 5G UC.
 The type of network you’re on affects how fast your mobile data performs, and it depends on your phone’s capabilities as well as your carrier and the plans it offers.

-Also think about whether you want to use your phone as a hotspot.
+Also think about whether you want to use your phone as a hotspot that shares its data with other devices.
 If so, check whether plans you're considering include hotspot data and whether it comes from your overall data limit or is a separate data allowance.

 >> Read More: How to select a cell phone plan